Rosuav/Gypsum/plugins/README.rst

 guaranteed only as far as that minor version.
 Semantic Versioning v2.0.0 is applicable here - see http://semver.org/ for details.

-Every plugin has a name, which is the file name without any path or the ".pike" extension.
+Plugins are identified by their base names (without any path or the ".pike" extension).
 Plugins are loaded in directory-walk order, but once bootstrapping is complete, only the file name matters.
 Initialization order can thus be modified by moving scripts into subdirectories.
 Note that a plugin should not depend on any other plugin; initialization order